perladvent/perldotcom/content/article/_pub_2003_06_19_treasures.md

 The `constant` pragma is not new or unknown, but it is a nice feature enhancement.
 Many people have used constant.
-Here is a standard example of using the constant for Ï.
+Here is a standard example of using the constant for π.

     use constant PI => 22/7;